The best art fairs and events in London in 2025

 Photo London

-'The leading art fair for celebrating the past, present, and future of photography', Photo London returns to Somerset House for 2024.
-The fair presents historic and vintage works from the world’s leading photography dealers, while also spotlighting emerging galleries in the Discovery section, and the fresh perspectives that come with them.
+'The leading art fair for celebrating the past, present, and future of photography', Photo London returns to Somerset House for 2025.
+Now in its 10th year, the fair presents historic and vintage works from the world’s leading photography dealers, while also spotlighting emerging galleries in the Discovery section, and the fresh perspectives that come with them.
 Each edition also puts on a Public Programme, which includes special exhibitions and installations as well as an awards programme headlined by the Photo London Master of Photography Award.

 London Design Festival

-The London Design Festival returns to the capital this September, marking its 22nd year celebrating and promoting design with an extensive line-up of installations, events and exhibitions.
+The London Design Festival returns to the capital this September, marking its 23rd year celebrating and promoting design with an extensive line-up of installations, events and exhibitions.
 At its inception in 2003, the festival's concept was to promote London as a creative hub, drawing in the country’s greatest thinkers, practitioners, retailers and educators.
-20 years later, this vision remains strong; in 2019, the London Design Festival welcomed a record-breaking 600,000 visitors from over 75 countries, and 2024 is expected to be bigger and better than ever.
+More than 20 years later, this vision remains strong; in 2019, the London Design Festival welcomed a record-breaking 600,000 visitors from over 75 countries, and 2025 is expected to be bigger and better than ever.

 British Art Fair

 The Fair for Modern and Contemporary British Art, otherwise known as the British Art Fair, brings together top dealers from London and across the UK.
-Galleries are installed over all three storeys of the Saatchi Gallery, creating a museum-like ambience; the experience is collaborative and interactive, with dealers engaging with the public, telling them about the artists and providing specialist advice on collecting.
-The 2024 edition of the British Art Fair is set to showcase artists including David Hockney, Frank Auerbach, L.S.
-Lowry, Paula Rego, Grayson Perry, Damien Hirst, Tracey Emin, Banksy, and many more.
+Galleries are installed over all three floors of the Saatchi Gallery, creating a museum-like ambience; the experience is collaborative and interactive, with dealers engaging with the public, telling them about the artists and providing specialist advice on collecting.
+The 2025 edition of the British Art Fair is set to showcase artists including David Hockney, Frank Auerbach, Damien Hirst, Tracey Emin, Banksy, and many more.

 Frieze London, Frieze Masters and Frieze Sculpture